abcdesktopio/docs/opsdocs/docs/index.md

 This flexible working environment simplifies usage like

+- Remote virtual desktop
+- Remote browser isolation (RBI), and remote ephemeral browser application (Firefox, Chrome, Chromium, Edge)
-- Separation between production secure zone and less secured user zone, like a bastion does
+- Separation between production secure zone and less secured user zone, like a bastion or a reverse isolation does
 - Telecommuting
-- Remote virtual desktop
-- Remote browser isolation, and more remote ephemeral browser application (Firefox, Chrome, Chromium, Edge)
 - Give temporary access to other contractors or guests
 - Training
 - BYOD, Bring Your Own Device